 From March 27 to April 2, 2017, Ottawa will be the place for all things JUNO!
 Throughout the week, enjoy various music performances, workshops and other activities that showcase the diversity of Canada’s vibrant music scene.
 The week will then culminate with a grand celebration of the country’s musical elite at the JUNO Awards, which will take place at the Canadian Tire Centre on April 2, 2017.

-TD Place Stadium at Lansdowne will host Canada’s 105th Grey Cup in the fall of 2017.
-This exciting championship game decides the champion team for the 2017 Canadian Football League (CFL) season!
-The Grey Cup will take place on Nov.
-26, 2017.
+Lansdowne will host the Grey Cup festival from November 21-26 leading up to Canada’s 105th Grey Cup on November 26, 2017!
+This exciting championship game decides the champion team for the 2017 Canadian Football League (CFL) season.

 17. Special Exhibits – Throughout 2017: